AritroPaul23/SQL_Data_Cleaning_Project/README.md

 # 🚀 Getting Started

-Import the initial dataset: (Instructions on how to import your raw data into MySQL, e.g., source your_raw_data.sql or using a client tool)
+Import the initial dataset: - <a href="https://github.com/AritroPaul23/Data_Analysis_Dashboard/blob/main/BlinkIT%20Grocery%20Data_Analysis.xlsx">Dataset</a>

 Execute cleaning scripts: Navigate to the sql/ directory and run the cleaning scripts in the specified order (if applicable).